-Line 25-Certain Expenses Incurred by Medical Marijuana Providers.
-If you are a Medical Marijuana provider registered in the state of Montana, you can subtract on this line your ordinary and necessary business expenses typically disallowed under Internal Revenue Code 280E.

-Under Internal Revenue Code 280E, providers are generally not allowed a deduction on their federal return for business expenses associated with the production and sale of marijuana other than those directly related to the cost of manufacturing the product.
+Line 25-Certain Expenses Incurred by Marijuana Businesses.
+If you are a marijuana business registered in the state of Montana, you can subtract on this line your ordinary and necessary business expenses typically disallowed under Internal Revenue Code 280E.
+Under Internal Revenue Code 280E, businesses are generally not allowed a deduction on their federal return for business expenses associated with the production and sale of marijuana other than those directly related to the cost of manufacturing the product.